I forgot my username. How can I get it?

 How do I order checks for my Money Market Accounts?

-You can order checks any time when you log in to your account.
-Once you confirm your mailing address, we'll send you 25 checks.
+Once you confirm your mailing address, please give us a call to order your checks.
+We can be reached at 877-346-2756, Monday through Friday, 8 a.m. – 8 p.m.
+ET.
 Your checks will be sequentially numbered from any prior check order.
-We’ll charge your account $5 for a check order with standard delivery (ten business days), or $15 for expedited delivery (two-three business days).
+We’ll charge your account $5 for a check order with standard delivery (ten business days), or $15 for expedited delivery (two – three business days).
 Checks ordered at the time the account is opened are free.

 How do I stop payment on a check from my Money Market Account?